apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 ## What is the bare minimum that our tooling can do?

 Since a compiler cannot solve the halting problem, it cannot detect undefined behavior at compile time.
 However, it can be detected at runtime.
-That's no problem.
+That's obviously no problem.
 It's easy, in fact.
 Just wrap every condition that could cause it.

 Obviously, this is not a complete solution.
 There are a lot of kinds of undefined behavior that cannot be caught this way. ["C Compilers Disprove Fermat's Last Theoerm"](https://blog.regehr.org/archives/140) is an